Small bedroom ideas: How to maximise space

 Striped motifs to create the illusion of space

 Now for a bit of interior design magic.
 Stripes can play with our perception, creating the illusion of more space when used correctly.
-For example, vertically striped wallpaper can make the walls feel taller and the ceilings appear higher, whereas horizontal stripes can stretch objects wider.
-Try dressing your double bed in stripey bedsheets and see what happens – it may just look more like a king size from certain angles…
+For example, vertically striped wallpaper can make the walls feel taller, and the ceilings appear higher, whereas horizontal stripes can stretch objects wider.
+Try dressing your double bed in stripey sheets and see what happens – it may just look more like a king-size from certain angles…

 Light and calming colours to open up your room